petr-stety-stetka/infux/README.md

 - Root partition - used/all (and used in percentages)
 - Home partition - used/all (and used in percentages)<br><br>

-**Supports this logos:** Arch-Linux, Debian, Fedora, GNOME, GNOME-circle, KDE, Linux-Mint, Linux-Mint-2, nothing, RHEL, tux, Ubuntu (yet).<br>
+**Supports this logos:** Arch-Linux, Debian, Fedora, GNOME, GNOME-circle, KDE, Linux-Mint, Linux-Mint-2, nothing, openSUSE, RHEL, tux, Ubuntu (yet).<br>

 ##Screenshots:
 <img src="https://raw.githubusercontent.com/petr-stety-stetka/infux/master/screenshots/screenshot-ubuntu-0.6.png" width="500px" />